cholushkin/SynTex/README.md

 Forked from https://github.com/mxgmn/TextureSynthesis
 Project created for Microsoft Visual Studio Community 2019 and tested on Windows platform.
 The purpose of this project is to create convenient sandbox for different texture synthesis algorithms.
-Using SynTex you can create spreadsheets like this:
+Using SynTex you can create spreadsheets like these:

+[ExperimentsFNS][ExperimentsFNS]
 ...

 ## Usage